+For those looking for the best gold IRA options, it is important to understand the tax implications of investing in gold.
 Capital gains tax is only due after the sale of such shares and if the shares were held for more than one year.
 The IRS does not treat gold as a special asset class.
 This means that there are no specific rules for gold when it comes to capital gains taxes.
 If you want to minimize your tax bill, the best way to do this is through intelligent general tax planning.

 Holdings in precious metals such as gold, silver or platinum are considered capital assets and, therefore, capital gains may apply.
 When it comes to tax purposes, the IRS classifies precious metals as collectibles and, therefore, they may be taxed at the maximum collectible capital gains rate of 28 percent.
 When it comes to selling gold and silver overseas, market participants must comply with the laws applicable to the sale of investments in gold and silver in that particular country.
 Gold exchange-traded bonds (ETNs) are debt securities in which the rate of return is linked to an underlying gold index.